Driving in the Snow with Rear Wheel Drive

 My 2006 Cadillac CTS takes on

-driving in the snow with a rear wheel drive car.
-As
+the snow with a rear wheel drive car.
+As discussed in

-Front Wheel Drive is actually better.
-And that is accelerating
+where Front Wheel Drive is actually better.
+And that is

 But we still need to be able

-in the snow!
-Below are a couple of options for better snow
+to drive in the snow!
+Below are a couple of options for

 - Option 1:

-the rear wheels.
-This is the simplest and least
+wheels.
+This is the simplest and least costly

 option.
 Put 100 to 150 pounds into the trunk of your rear

-car.
-I like to use inexpensive "play sand" that you can
+drive car.
+I like to use inexpensive "play sand" that you

-most home improvement stores.
-It comes in convenient 40
+can buy at most home improvement stores.
+It comes in

-bags.
-Adding this weight will put more weight over the
+convenient 40 pound bags.
+Adding this weight will put more

-wheels - giving much better traction when accelerating on snow
+weight over the drive wheels - giving much better traction when

-tires.
-Note that using snow tire will drastically
+that using snow tire will drastically improve traction in snow

-traction in snow and ice at all speeds in all types of
+and ice at all speeds in all types of vehicles.
+I use them

-I use them on every vehicle I own because the improvement is
+on every vehicle I own because the improvement is acceleration,

-acceleration, braking, and handling makes driving in poor
+braking, and handling makes driving in poor conditions

 Snow Tires should not be

-Snow tires are designed specifically for snow and ice, while all
+tires are designed specifically for snow and ice, while all season

 tires are designed to be a compromise for all different